Kota Ibushi: G1 Climax and final IWGP Heavyweight Champion (2019–2021)

-On February 21, 2020, on the New Japan Road event, Ibushi and Hiroshi Tanahashi, dubbing themselves Golden☆Ace, defeated the Guerrillas of Destiny to win the IWGP Tag Team Championship, Ibushi's first time winning the title and first tag team title win in NJPW since 2010.
-In June, Ibushi entered the New Japan Cup, where he defeated Zack Sabre Jr in the first round, before losing to Taichi in the second round.
-On July 12, at Dominion, Ibushi and Tanahashi lost their IWGP Tag Team Championships to Taichi and Zack Sabre Jr. On September 19, Ibushi entered G1 Climax 30, where he scored his first win in A Block against Kazuchika Okada.
-He only lost two matches during the whole tournament, against Shingo Takagi and the man he beat to win the previous year's G1, Jay White.
+On February 21, 2020, on the New Japan Road event, Ibushi and Tanahashi, dubbing themselves Golden☆Ace, defeated the Guerrillas of Destiny to win the IWGP Tag Team Championship, Ibushi's first time winning the title and first tag team title win in NJPW since 2010.
+In June, Ibushi entered the New Japan Cup, where he defeated Zack Sabre Jr. in the first round, before losing to Taichi in the second round.
+On July 12, at Dominion, Ibushi and Tanahashi lost their tag team championship to Taichi and Sabre.
+On September 19, Ibushi entered G1 Climax 30, where he scored his first win in A Block against Kazuchika Okada.
+He only lost two matches during the whole tournament, against Shingo Takagi and White, the man he beat to win the previous year's G1.
 On October 18, Ibushi won the tournament by defeating B Block winner, Sanada.

 On November 7, 2020, at Power Struggle, Ibushi became the first man to unsuccessfully defend the Tokyo Dome IWGP Heavyweight and Intercontinental Championships challenge rights certificate, by losing the briefcase to White.
-Even though he had lost the right to challenge at the Tokyo Dome, Tetsuya Naito allowed him to challenge on the 4th of January, as Jay White had declared he'd be taking that night off.
+Even though he had lost the right to challenge at the Tokyo Dome, Naito allowed him to challenge on 4 January, as Jay White had declared he'd be taking that night off.

-On January 4, 2021, at Wrestle Kingdom 15, Ibushi pinned Tetsuya Naito in the main event to win the IWGP Heavyweight and Intercontinental Championships, becoming only the third man to win the IWGP Heavyweight and Junior Heavyweight Championships in history (the first two being Nobuhiko Takada and former Golden Lovers tag team partner Kenny Omega).
-He went on to successfully defend both titles against Jay White the following night on Wrestle Kingdom 15 Night 2.
-Ibushi would later declare his intentions to unify the IWGP Heavyweight and Intercontinental Championships.
+On January 4, 2021, at Wrestle Kingdom 15, Ibushi pinned Naito in the main event to win the IWGP Heavyweight and Intercontinental Championships, becoming only the third man to win the IWGP Heavyweight and Junior Heavyweight Championships in history (the first two being Nobuhiko Takada and former Golden Lovers tag team partner Kenny Omega).
+He went on to successfully defend both titles against White Ibushi would later declare his intentions to unify the IWGP Heavyweight and Intercontinental Championships.

-Inaugural IWGP World Heavyweight Champion (2021–2023)
+Inaugural IWGP World Heavyweight Champion, injury and departure (2021–2023)

 After several months of Ibushi claiming that he wanted to unify his Heavyweight and Intercontinental titles into one, NJPW announced on March 1, 2021, that the championships would officially be unified into the new IWGP World Heavyweight Championship at the NJPW 49th Anniversary Show on March 4, with the winner of Ibushi's match against El Desperado for the Heavyweight and Intercontinental titles being crowned the inaugural champion; at the event, Ibushi won the match, making him the final IWGP Heavyweight Champion, the final IWGP Intercontinental Champion, and the inaugural IWGP World Heavyweight Champion.
 On April 4 at Sakura Genesis, Ibushi dropped the championship to 2021 New Japan Cup winner Will Ospreay in his first defense, ending his reign at 31 days.
 Ibushi would go on to make his fourth consecutive G1 Climax final, but would lose to Kazuchika Okada after suffering an arm injury, causing a referee stoppage.
 On February 1, 2023, Ibushi's contract with NJPW expired, rendering him a free agent.